What is SD-WAN?Maria Cruz Alcocer

-As in previous occasions we have already commented, IT departments have limited budgets, they have to do more with less, manage multiple sites, clients, devices, applications, deal with the high cost of corporate WAN connectivity with dedicated access …
+As we have already mentioned on previous occasions, IT departments have limited budgets, they have to do more with less, manage multiple sites, clients, devices, applications, deal with the high cost of business WAN connectivity with dedicated access …

-With SD-WAN the remote delegations are connected through low-cost internet access, for example by local ADSL, but guaranteed by VPN.
-The reliability similar to MPLS is provided through multiple uplinks with capabilities of:
+With SD-WAN, remote branches are connected through low-cost internet accesses, for example by local ADSL, but guaranteed by VPN.
+MPLS-like reliability is provided through multiple uplinks with capabilities to:

-- Traffic distribution and load balancing, intelligent route control (chosen by application based on loss, latency and instability) and automatic failover.
+– Traffic distribution and load balancing, intelligent path control (chosen by application based on loss, latency, and jitter), and automatic failover.

-- Visibility and control of centralized network, QoS and bandwidth management.
+– Visibility and centralized network control, QoS and bandwidth management.

-- Policy-based routing: assigned traffic path based on the source, destination or application.
+– Policy-based routing: traffic route assigned based on source, destination, or application.

 In addition to supporting dual WAN uplinks and automatic VPN failover, the MX also has the ability to build multiple VPN tunnels that are active simultaneously on both uplinks, whether they are Internet or MPLS connections.

-Traffic can be balanced in the load through these tunnels to make optimal use of the available bandwidth.
+Traffic can be load balanced through these tunnels to make optimal use of available bandwidth.

 Policy-based routing (PbR):

-The PbR functionality allows administrators to assign traffic to a particular VPN route based on criteria such as traffic protocol, source, destination or application.
+The PbR functionality allows administrators assign traffic to a particular VPN route based on criteria such as the traffic protocol, source, destination or application.

 Dynamic route selection:

-Dynamic route selection allows administrators to set performance thresholds for different types of traffic, to ensure that critical applications and data transfers always use the best route based on loss, latency, and instability over them.
+Dynamic path selection allows administrators to set performance thresholds for different types of traffic to ensure that critical applications and data transfers always use the best path based on loss, latency, and jitter over traffic.
 VPN tunnels available.

-- Independent transportation It allows to establish independent transports that allow to reduce the costs and increase the bandwidth.
+- Independent transportation.
+It allows to establish independent transports that allow reducing costs and increasing bandwidth.

-- Application optimization It offers an optimal user experience for SaaS applications and extends infallibly in the public cloud.
+- Application optimization.
+It offers an optimal user experience for SaaS applications and is infallibly spread across the public cloud.

-- It makes it possible to meet SLAs in critical business applications.
+- Makes it possible to meet SLAs in critical business applications.